Separatists renew attack on airport as Russia and Ukraine bicker

 Apart from calling for a ceasefire, the Minsk agreement called for the withdrawal of armed groups and foreign fighters as well as military equipment - meaning, for Kiev, weapons and rocket systems which it says Moscow is supplying to the rebels.

-Despite what Kiev and the West says is incontrovertible proof, Russia denies its troops are involved or that it is funnelling military equipment to the separatists.
+Despite what Kiev and the West says is incontrovertible proof, Russia denies its troops are involved or that it is funneling military equipment to the separatists.

 Putin's letter called for urgent moves to withdraw large-calibre weapons from the conflict zone.
 "This is now an absolute priority," said a Russian Foreign Ministry statement.